 UFT members have premium-free health insurance, excellent pension benefits, a duty-free lunch, prep periods and more only because the union was strong enough to negotiate these rights and benefits.
 This case is part of a coordinated, sustained attack against working people in the United States.
 The right-wing groups behind this case seek to debilitate public employee unions and take away their power to advocate for their members by undermining their funding structure.

-So people who choose not to be union members won’t have to contribute a penny if the Supreme Court rules against the unions?
+So people who choose not to be union members won’t have to contribute a penny?

 That’s right.
 Essentially, those members who pay their dues will pay for collective bargaining and union services not only for themselves but also for these nonmembers who now become freeloaders.